Press / Media

 At Intelcom, we continually review and improve our measures to prevent package theft and give our customers the highest-quality service.

 If a customer doesn’t receive their package, we suggest that they make a claim with the merchant with whom they placed their order.
-In all cases, Intelcom will work with both buyers and merchants to try to resolve any situation.

 You cannot find the answer you are looking for?
 Please contact our communications team using the following form.
 We will respond as soon as possible.